kingcos/WWDCHelper/README.md

 WWDCHelper is a command line tool on macOS for you to get WWDC info easily.
 Now you can get download links of SD/HD video & PDF, and download subtitles in English or **Simplified Chinese** directly by it.

-You can also download subtitles at the [releases](https://github.com/kingcos/WWDCHelper/releases) page only.
+You can also download subtitles at the [releases](https://github.com/kingcos/WWDCHelper/releases) page.

 > **Notice:**
 >